 SERBIA (BEST: WON IN 2007)

 Former Yugoslavia sent its last entry in 1992 and as the constituent republics split away, by 1998 four of the six had entered Eurovision.
 Serbia (still hitched-up with Montenegro) remained the political pariah and it was not until 2004 that they had the chance to debut at the contest.
 The combination of a famous performer, ex-pats and neighbours helped them to a second place.
 Two years later the Serbs and Montenegrins fell out over the national final result and no song was sent to Athens.
 A year later they were separate entities and Serbia’s first individual entry swept to victory, managing to even see off Verka Serduchka in an interesting “ex-Yugo” vs “ex-Soviet” voting battle.
 Recent years have seen more average results until 2004 man Željko Joksimović returned to the fray in 2012 and joined the select band of performers with two top-three results.
-After a years absence one of the standout nations of Eurovision’s sixth decade is returning for the sixtieth Grand Prix and have stuck with it, however in the era of 50/50 voting they’ve only had middling results.
+After a years absence one of the standout nations of Eurovision’s sixth decade returned for the sixtieth Grand Prix and have stuck with it, however in the era of 50/50 voting they’ve only had middling results.

 SERBIA & MONTENEGRO (BEST: 2ND IN 2004)